 As the work initiatives that help you achieve your key results, projects and day-to-day tasks are a big part of your business operations.
 While projects and tasks in general should not act as key results, there are some cases where it may be necessary.

 This is particularly true in cases where the outcomes of a key result can’t easily be quantified, but still acts as an important part of achieving an objective.
 For instance, publishing a book could be both a project and key result in relation to the objective of “dominate our product category mind space.”

 Key performance indicators (KPIs) are the critical numbers a business needs to monitor to track organizational performance.
 Although changes to some KPIs can be used as key results, key results do not always include KPIs.

 For instance, the key result of an OKR in a product launch can’t be classified as a KPI.
 The initiative may be exploratory, and hence non-essential to the business, which means any key results would not be classified as KPIs.
-On the other hand, increasing customer lifetime value may act as a key result for a specific objective, in addition to a KPI for the business.
+On the other hand, increasing customer satisfaction and lifetime value may act as a key result for a specific objective, in addition to a KPI for the business.